superkojiman/jekyll-now/contact.md

 ---
 layout: page
-title: PGP
+title: Contact
-permalink: /pgp/
+permalink: /contact/
 ---

+If you'd like to reach out to me, links to my email and my social networks are at the bottom of this page.
+Please don't ask me to assist you with illegal things, those kinds of messages will be ignored.

-If you'd like to communicate with me securely, you can encrypt your messages using my GnuPG public key:
+If, and **only if**, you have something sensitive you'd like to communicate with me, you can encrypt your messages using my PGP key:

 Fingerprint: `59F0 8B8F BA95 8054 E13E  C5BC 8272 451B 994B 0D98`